 Farmer's Market Vendors

-Sotterley is still currently accepting applications from quality local vendors interested in featuring only locally grown and produced products - vegetables, fruit, honey, eggs, and more.
+Sotterley is currently accepting applications from quality local vendors for the 2019 season!
+We feature only locally grown and produced products - vegetables, fruit, honey, eggs, and more.
 All who are interested in being part of the Sotterley Farmer’s Market please contact Joe Goldsmith at 301-643-5617.